syncfusion-content/fileformat-docs/File-Formats/DocIO/MailMerge.md

 ![](MailMerge_images/MailMerge_img4.jpeg)

-In this template, **Employees** is the group name and the same name should be used while performing mail merge through code.
+In this template, Employeesis the group name and the same name should be used while performing mail merge through code.
 There are two special merge fields “TableStart:Employees” and “TableEnd:Employees”, to denote the start and end of the mail merge group.

 The MailMerge class provides various overloads for ExecuteGroup method to perform mail merge within a group from various data sources.
 The following code example shows how to perform mail merge in the specific region with data source retrieved from SQL connection.

+{% tabs %}

 {% highlight c# %}
-[C#]

 WordDocument document = new WordDocument("EmployeesTemplate.docx");